What is enterprise backup?

 What are the advantages for using cloud for enterprise backups?

-Here are some of the most significant benefits to using Cloud Backup:
+Here are some of the insights into the most significant benefits to using Cloud Backup:

 1. It is affordable